 As above, you need to make your booking in advance.
 This is particularly true if you are hoping to rent an automatic car (Hey American readers!).

 Most people in Croatia, like Europe on the whole, drive manual vehicles.
-It is possible to find automatic car rentals.
+It is possible to find automatic car rentals here but they are more limited in number and tend to be booked up quickly so you need to move faster to secure one.

-Renting a car in Croatia is convenient on all levels.
-It is possible to pick up your rental car at the airport immediately after arriving in the country.
+When renting a car in Croatia, you will be able to choose from a couple of pick-up locations.
+It is possible to collect your rental car at the airport immediately after arriving in the country or from the dealership in the city centre.

 It is extremely important to inspect your rental car before you sign any paperwork and start driving, for your own security.
-Croatians generally are very friendly, hospitable people.
+Read your rental contract carefully and make sure you are aware of exactly what is included, as well as any additional charges that may apply.

 But that isn’t to say that a minority of scam artists don’t exist practically everywhere in the world.
 To mitigate even the faintest possibility of finding yourself in a situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.